Charles Firth (comedian)

-Charles Henry Danger Burgmann Firth (born 21 September 1975) is an Australian comedian, best known as a founding member of The Chaser.
+Charles Burgmann Firth is an Australian comedian, best known as a founding member of The Chaser.

 Early life

 He is the brother of Verity Firth, who was a Minister for the Labor Government of New South Wales.
 Firth attended Sydney Grammar School, where along with Chaser colleagues Dominic Knight and Chas Licciardello he ran the satirical school magazine The Tiger.

 University years

-Firth went on to attend the University of Sydney where he completed an Arts degree in political science, edited the Honi Soit student newspaper, and in 1997 broke through a plate glass window during a University Senate meeting to protest the introduction of full fee paying places at the university.
+Firth attended the University of Sydney, where he completed an Arts degree in political science and edited the Honi Soit student newspaper.
 While attending, Charles was also the subject of a reality-TV style documentary called Uni, by film-maker Simon Target, centred on the lives of students at the University of Sydney.
 Fellow Chaser Andrew Hansen was also a subject.
 It was aired on the ABC in 1996.